sawyerh/form.builders/site/docs/index.md

 hide_table_of_contents: true
 ---

-## Resources and approaches delivering a digital form in civic tech.
+## Resources and approaches for delivering a digital form in civic tech.

 :::caution Heads up
 This is a major work in progress and will look pretty empty for awhile.
 You [can follow me on Twitter](https://twitter.com/FormBuilders) to hear when topics are added or updated.